 Sir Adam is located in Amsterdam North in one of Amterdam’s most famous buildings, the A’DAM Tower.
 A’dam is Amsterdam’s nickname, and it really is a tower for the city.
+"A’DAM" in the tower's case also stands for Amsterdam Dance and Music.
 Sir Adam shares the building with some of the country’s most influential music companies, like Sony Music, ID&T, Gibson and MassiveMusic.
 We wanted the name to represent that it’s a hotel that not only brings together the tower’s creative community, but also the city itself.

 Sir Albert is located in Amsterdam’s vibrant De Pijp district, just down the street from the famous Albert Cuyp Market.
 Albert Cuyp (1620 – 1691) was one of the most prominent painters.
 As a tribute to the neighborhood and Dutch culture, we named Sir Albert after him.

 Sir Joan is located on Ibiza’s Passeig Joan Carles.
 The street is named after Juan Carlos I, who was the king of Spain from 1975 to 2014.
 (Joan Carles is the Catalan spelling.)
 He is celebrated for transitioning Spain to democracy post Franco, and several streets and buildings in Spain are named after him.
 Joan/Juan is a very popular name in Spain as well.
 We wanted the hotel to connect with the local Catalan culture, so we named it Joan.